tom-barone/discontent/README.md

 Historically we relied on the big search engines to filter out the good from the bad, and generally speaking they did a pretty good job.
 But all this generative AI stuff has them spooked and I'm noticing I now have to wade through a lot of rubbish to find anything half decent.

 As an aside, rating platforms become useless when they start accepting money in exchange for ratings.
-My promise is that ContentBlock will never do this, so don't bother asking.
+My promise is that Discontent will never do this, so don't bother asking.

 ## Configuration